Tim Leary: Milwaukee Brewers

-During the 1984-85 offseason, Leary was part of a four team trade in which the Mets sent him to the Milwaukee Brewers and received Frank Wills from the Kansas City Royals.
+During the 1984–85 offseason, Leary was part of a four team trade in which the Mets sent him to the Milwaukee Brewers and received Frank Wills from the Kansas City Royals.

 Leary spent the 1985 season with Milwaukee's triple A affiliate, the Vancouver Canadians, and once again returned to the majors when rosters expanded that September.
 He finally enjoyed his first healthy major league season in 1986 when he went 12–12 with a 4.21 ERA and 188.1 innings pitched.
 Following the season, he and Tim Crews were traded to the Los Angeles Dodgers for Greg Brock.

 Los Angeles Dodgers

 Leary went 3–11 with a 4.76 ERA splitting his time between starts and as a reliever in 1987.
 After the season, Leary pitched in the Mexican Leagues so he could learn how to throw a split-finger pitch.
-He had to drive from Santa Monica to Tijuana on a daily basis to play.
+He had to drive from Santa Monica to Tijuana nearly on a daily basis to play.
 This led to a breakthrough season for the Dodgers in 1988.
 He held the Philadelphia Phillies to just one hit on May 25, and was named the National League's "Pitcher of the Week" for the week of July 18–24, during which he shut out the St. Louis Cardinals and earned a complete game victory over the Pittsburgh Pirates.
 He finished the season second on his team behind Cy Young Award winner Orel Hershiser in wins (17), ERA (2.91), shutouts (6), complete games (9) and innings pitched (228.2), while leading his club with 180 strikeouts.

 The Dodgers won the National League West by seven games over the Cincinnati Reds to face Leary's former franchise, the New York Mets, in the 1988 National League Championship Series.
 Leary appeared in the game four twelve inning marathon won by the Dodgers, and made the start in game six, taking the loss.

 In the World Series against the Oakland Athletics, Leary was used out of the bullpen by manager Tommy Lasorda.
 His three innings of scoreless work allowed the Dodgers to come back from a 4–2 deficit in game one, and he appeared in game three, allowing one run in 3.2 innings.

 Following the Dodgers' World Series victory, Leary was named the Sporting News' National League Comeback Player of the Year for his regular season performance.